facebook/react-native/docs/NativeComponentsAndroid.md

 ## 3. Expose view property setters using `@ReactProp` (or `@ReactPropGroup`) annotation

 Properties that are to be reflected in JavaScript needs to be exposed as setter method annotated with `@ReactProp` (or `@ReactPropGroup`).
 Setter method should take view to be updated (of the current view type) as a first argument and property value as a second argument.
 Setter should be declared as a `void` method and should be `public`.
-Property type sent to JS is determined automatically based on the type of value argumen of the setter.
+Property type sent to JS is determined automatically based on the type of value argument of the setter.
 The following type of values are currently supported: `boolean`, `int`, `float`, `double`, `String`, `Boolean`, `Integer`, `ReadableArray`, `ReadableMap`.

 Annotation `@ReactProp` has one obligatory argument `name` of type `String`.
 Name assigned to the `@ReactProp` annotation linked to the setter method is used to reference the property on JS side.